Matt Ritter

 Matt Ritter (born 7 September 1974, in California) is an author, editor and botany professor at California Polytechnic State University at San Luis Obispo.

-He specializes in cultivated trees, and is an expert of the genus Eucalyptus.
 Ritter is a former Editor-in-Chief of Madroño, the journal of the California Botanical Society.
 He is the California coordinator of the Official National Register of Big Trees and a contributing author to the second edition of the Jepson Manual of California native plants, and to the Flora of North America projects.